This post may contain affiliate links.

 11. Dill

-Small in size but packed with plenty of flavor, dill is a common herb seen in homestead gardens that thrives in containers and does well outdoors in a variety of environments.
+Small in size but packed with plenty of flavor, dill is a common herb in homestead gardens.
+It thrives in containers and does well outdoors in a variety of environments.

 12. Basil